nshew13/givers-and-gamers/README.md

 ### With OBS/Streamlabs

 #### Generate markup for "browser source"
-When you are ready to produce static pages for use, run
+When you are ready to produce static elements for use, run
 ```shell
 npm run build
 ```